kajoljain379/KNN-Algorithm_Using-Cuda-In-GPU/README.md

-training set, which has similar or is closest to the test data.The k-NN algorithm can be used for classification, based on the distance to the k nearest members ,the algorithm decides which class the given input should belongs to.
+training set, which has similar or is closest to the test data.The k-NN algorithm can be used for classification, based on the distance to the k nearest members ,the algorithm decides which class the given input should belongs to and then give corresponding output.

-#Objective
+## Objective
 High parallelism can be achieved using GPU and in com- paratively lesser cost than CPU.
-So we are trying to do the same task in GPU which speedup the execution by 99% .We will do the implementation consists of different level of parallelism like searching ,sorting and other parallely executable task
+So we are trying to do the same task in GPU which speedup the execution by 99% .We will do the implementation consists of different level of parallelism like searching ,sorting and other parallely executable task.